countzero/nodemon_windows_kill/README.md

 # nodemon + windows-kill

-This is a test for a nodemon bugfix that enables SIGINT on Windows.
+This is a cross-platform compatible test for a nodemon bugfix that enables SIGINT on Windows.

 See https://github.com/remy/nodemon/issues/1720 for more details.